lsst/dp0-2_lsst_io/data-access-analysis-tools/nb-intro.rst

 How do make sure my "notebooks/tutorial-notebooks" directory is read-only?
 --------------------------------------------------------------------------

+As described in :ref:`NB-Intro-Use-Tutorial-NBs`, it is recommended that all users ensure their "notebooks/tutorial-notebooks" directory is read-only.

 1. Determine whether or not your "notebooks/tutorial-notebooks" directory is read-only.
 In the Notebook Aspect of the RSP, use the Launcher (+ button) and open a Terminal, and execute the following statements.